 The Helios isn’t just more accurate, it’s significantly stronger than previous rods.
-The rod tip of the 3 Orvis can deflect a remarkable amount without breaking, 20% more than the Helios 2, with a total deflection of 85″ compared to Helios 1’s 54″ and Helios 2’s 72″.
+The rod tip can deflect a remarkable amount without breaking, 20% more than the Helios 2, with a total deflection of 85″ compared to Helios 1’s 54″ and 2’s 72″.

 This makes the rod more durable.
 As explained above, the greater strength also contributes to a consistently accurate cast, as the blank doesn’t ovalize when flexed.

 Don’t just take our word for it.
-I scoured the web to see how people feel about the new Helios3 fly fishing rod, and this is what I found:
+I scoured the web to see how people feel about the new Helios3 rod, and this is what I found:

-If you’re still not completely won over to the Helios 3, there are other great premium fly rods around too.
-Although this is the Orvis 3 review, we like to present our readers with all the options, so you can find the perfect rod for you.
+If you’re still not completely won over on the rod, there are other great premium fly rods around too.
+We like to present our readers with all the options, so you can find the perfect rod for you.

-One rod can’t be everyone’s cup of tea, so here are some strong contenders for the Orvis Helios 3D and 3F:
+One rod can’t be everyone’s cup of tea, so here are some strong contenders:

 - Powerful medium-fast action rod